huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 I am a strong advocate of the idea that the scaling law, especially test-time scaling is a pathway to AGI.
 I believe efficiency is the key to scaling.
 I have published papers at COLM and EMNLP, with a citation count of <a href='https://scholar.google.com/citations?user=nvCXW78AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

-- News: Two paper (APB, FR-Spec) accepted by ACL 2025 main.
+- News: Two papers (APB, FR-Spec) accepted by ACL 2025 main.

 - News: We are releasing our new long-context inference acceleration method APB.
 10x speedup without any performance degradation!